raizen74/SupervisedML/README.md

 # SupervisedML
-Gaussian NB, KNN and SVM applied to the adult dataset.
+In this notebook I apply 3 supervised learning methods *Gaussian NB, KNN and SVM* to the [adult dataset](https://archive.ics.uci.edu/ml/datasets/adult) from the UCI and compare the performance.